dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 The PVC name is found in above output the `VOLUME` column.

-&#8680; Look at the details of this PV with the following short-hand:
+&#8680; Look at the details of this PV with the following copy&paste-friendly short-hand:

 ~~~~
 PV_NAME=$(oc get pvc/postgresql -o jsonpath="{.spec.volumeName}")